karkesu/system2share/README.md

 	pip install -r requirements.txt

 Then run the local Flask server.
 First you need to tell Flask what file to look at.
-Then here I also tell flask to run in developer mode so as to restart the server with code changes.
+Then here I also tell Flask to run in developer mode so as to restart the server with code changes.
 Last line tells it to run.

 	export FLASK_APP=server.py
 	export FLASK_DEBUG=1